mirulnasir/powerfilter/README.md

 1. Clone the repository to your local machine.
 2. Create a SUBMISSION.md file in the root of the repository.
 This SUBMISSION.md will be the file where you will describe your solution, issues, assumptions and other information.
-3. You can use any AI tools to help you with the assignment.
-4. If the data provided has incorrect or missing information, please fix it as you deem fit and include it under the section "Fixes" in your README.md.
+3. If the data provided has incorrect or missing information, please fix it as you deem fit and include it under the section "Fixes" in your README.md.
-5. If you made any assumptions, please include them under the section "Assumptions" in your README.md.
+4. If you made any assumptions, please include them under the section "Assumptions" in your README.md.
-6. You can install any additional dependencies you may need, but you will need to explain your decisions in the SUBMISSION.md file.
+5. You can install any additional dependencies you may need, but you will need to explain your decisions in the SUBMISSION.md file.

 ## Introduction